psimsa/oig_cloud_mcp/README.md

 ## Available Tools

-`get_basic_data` - Fetches a real-time snapshot of the PV system and returns the mock payload from `sample-response.json` in the `data` field.
+`get_basic_data` - Fetches a real-time snapshot of the PV system from the authenticated user's OIG Cloud account and returns the live payload from the OIG Cloud API.

 `get_extended_data` - Retrieves historical time-series data for a specified period.
-Accepts `start_date` and `end_date` parameters (YYYY-MM-DD) which are informational in the mock implementation.
+Accepts `start_date` and `end_date` parameters (YYYY-MM-DD) which are forwarded to the OIG Cloud API.

-`get_notifications` - Fetches system alerts, warnings, and informational messages.
-Currently returns an empty notifications list in the mock implementation.
+`get_notifications` - Fetches system alerts, warnings, and informational messages from the user's OIG Cloud account.

 ## Architecture